pssst/pssst/README.md

 * Requests `2.0.1` or newer
 * PyCrypto `2.6.1` or newer

+> If you use Python `2.7` the pyASN, pyOpenSSL and ndg-httpsclient
+> module packages are also required for verified HTTPS connections.

 Required if you want to run your own server:

 * Node.js `0.10` or newer